GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 ---------------------------

 By default, the validation will be enabled for all projects.
-However, it can be limited to particular projects by setting `plugin.@PLUGIN@.project`.
+However, it can be limited to particular projects by setting `plugin.@PLUGIN@.project` and/or `plugin.@PLUGIN@.disabledProject`.
 The projects may be configured using specific project names, project patterns, or regular expressions.
-Multiple projects may be specified.
+Multiple projects and disabledProjects may be specified.

 E.g. to limit the validation to all projects that match `^platform/.*` the following could be configured: